abhay-71/Sentiment_Analysis/DOCS/render_deployment.md

 ## Step 2: Set Up a Shared Database

-Since multiple services need to access the same databases, we need to set up a shared database.
-Render provides a PostgreSQL database service:
+Since multiple services need to access the same databases, you have two options:

+### Option 1: Create a New PostgreSQL Database on Render

 1. Log in to your Render account
 2. Go to the Dashboard and click "New"